williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/oauth2.md

 ##### Response Parameters
 {:.api .api-response .api-response-params}

 A successful revocation is denoted by an empty response with an HTTP 200.
-Note that revoking an invalid expired, or revoked token is a success so information isn't leaked.
+Note that revoking an invalid expired, or revoked token is a success so information isn&#8217;t leaked.

 A client may only revoke a token generated for that client.